OctopusDeploy/blog/blog/2020-01/octopus-release-2019.12-lts/index.md

 ![Octopus build information repository](build-information-repository.png  "width=600")

 Octopus 2019.4 introduced build information and work item tracking.
 This is a popular feature, but we received feedback the package metadata functionality was hard to find and understand.
-As a result, we’ve promoted this functionality to a top-level feature called **Build Information** within the Octopus Library making it more accessible and much easier to understand.
-We’ve also updated our suite of build server plugins to reflect the name change.
+As a result, we’ve promoted this functionality to a top-level feature called **Build Information** within the Octopus Library, making it more accessible and much easier to understand.
+We’ve updated our suite of build server plugins to reflect the name change.

-We also added deployment change templates to compliment the existing release notes templates enabling temas to customize the display to suit their needs.
+We also added deployment change templates to complement the existing release notes templates, enabling teams to customize the display to suit their needs.

 [Learn more](https://octopus.com/docs/packaging-applications/build-servers#build-information)